 Do you have some sort of camper, caravan, house-on-wheels or other alternative napping arrangement, you should probably email us with the specifics.
 Chances are it will work out and that whatever applies to tents will apply to your thing as well.
 But ya know, email us: firstname.lastname@example.org

 An enormous seven floor concrete monster crouching in the middle of everything.
 It has a lot of rooms, nooks and crannies.
-It is entirely possible to sleep in there, but we strongly recommend that you don't.
-If you refuse to listen to us, please be aware of the following:
+It's officially illegal to sleep here, don't do it.

 The Sinterplant has a reasonably extensive network och 230 AC electricity (that is normal wall outlet electricity).
-You are allowed to hook up any lights, chargers and electronics to this network but you are not under any circumstances allowed to hook up any heaters, cooking equipment or other heavy power consumers.
+You are allowed to hook upany lights, chargers and electronics (radio, etc) to this network but you are not under any circumstances allowed to hook up any heaters, cooler, cooking equipment or other heavy power consumers.
 Enough people doing this would overheat the system, and then we'll all be without power.
 Floundering in darkness.
 Forever.

 Also remember to bring your own extension cables and make sure that they are certified for outdoor use.